ericabxy/srd20/docs/TimelessBody.md

 You no longer take ability score penalties for aging and cannot be magically aged.
 Any penalties you may have already incurred, however, remain in place.

-Bonuses still accrue, and the druid still dies of old age when her time is up.
+Bonuses still accrue, and you still die of old age when your time is up.

 __Prerequisites:__ Fort and Will saves +9.